-Kyna Xu felt like she wasn’t thriving midway through her freshman year at a New York–area school.
+Kyna Xu felt like she wasn’t thriving midway through her freshman year at a New York area school.
 Her classes, the people she met, and the school’s overall environment just weren’t living up to the college experience she had envisioned.
-Her mom was aware of her dissatisfaction and suggested she return to California, enroll in the local community college to avoid falling behind, and figure out her next steps.
+Her mom was aware of her dissatisfaction, and suggested she return to California, enroll in the local community college to avoid falling behind, and figure out her next steps.

 Xu (CAS’18) says applying to college for the second time was just as demanding as it had been the first time around.
 But when she attended the BU transfer orientation, she liked the urban campus and the option to change majors.
-Now a senior, she believes she made the right decision.
+Now a senior, she feels she made the right decision.

 “There’s no path if you’re a transfer; you have to forge your own way,” Xu says.
 “But I’m glad I did it.”

 Xu is one of more than 2,000 transfer students at BU.
 Over the last few years, the University has seen a steady increase in transfer students enrolled—740 entered BU in fall 2017, up from 584 in fall 2016 and 484 in fall 2015.
 The National Student Clearinghouse Research Center reports that more than a third of college students transfer at least once within six years.

 “Transfers are an important stream of students coming in because they add a lot to us,” says Robert A. Brown, president of BU.
 “They have made a choice that is in many ways more considered than a student who joins us as a freshman.
 Each has a story about why they came to Boston University, why they’re here today.”